syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Indicating-the-selected-item.md

 ---
 layout: post
-title: Indicating the selected item in Xamarin Segmented Control | Syncfusion<sup>®</sup>
+title: Indicating the selected item in Xamarin Segmented Control | SyncfusionÂ®
-description: Learn here all about Indicating the selected item support in Syncfusion<sup>®</sup> Xamarin Segmented Control (SfSegmentedControl) and more.
+description: Learn here all about Indicating the selected item support in SyncfusionÂ® Xamarin Segmented Control (SfSegmentedControl) and more.
 platform: Xamarin
 control: SegmentedControl
 documentation: ug